-🗆 No  Yes

-Mitigation Applicable law and how well it addresses Expert agency

-the impact participation

-Construction In compliance with WAC 173-200, the Ecology

-Stormwater Applicant will obtain a Construction

-General Stormwater General Permit (CSWGP) from

-Permit Ecology.
-The CSWGP requires an ESCP and

-a SWPPP.
-Benton County has adopted

-Ecology's Stormwater Management Manual

-for Eastern Washington (SWMMEW) as their

-basis of design and review.
-In compliance with

-SWMMEW, the proposed development will

-require storage onsite for any increase in

-runoff for the 100-year, 24-hour storm.
-The

-basin design for any required storage will also

-follow the requirements outlined in the

-SWMMEW.
-As the Project design advances,

-the post-construction stormwater management

-should be reviewed in further detail with the

-County Engineer.

-The following requirements will be met for the

-Project:

-Stormwater quantity control will be provided so

-Stormwater quantity control will be provided so

-volumes must be equal to or less than existing

-conditions The 2-year 10-year 25-year and

-100-year 24-hour stormwater events must

-meet these requirements

-······································

-The aim of Core Element #5 of the SWMMEW

-is to treat at minimum 90 percent of runoff

-from pollution-generating impervious surfaces

-(PGIS).
-A surface is considered a PGIS if it is

-being regularly used by vehicles.
-Since the

-access roads on the Project site are primarily

-tor O&M, it is assumed that this Project is

-exempt from the Core Element #5

-requirements.
+□ No ⊠ Yes Mitigation Applicable law and how well it addresses the impact Expert agency participation Construction Stormwater General Permit In compliance with WAC 173-200, the Applicant will obtain a Construction Stormwater General Permit (CSWGP) from Ecology.
+The CSWGP requires an ESCP and a SWPPP.
+Benton County has adopted Ecology's Stormwater Management Manual for Eastern Washington (SWMMEW) as their basis of design and review.
+In compliance with SWMMEW, the proposed development will require storage onsite for any increase in runoff for the 100-year, 24-hour storm.
+The basin design for any required storage will also follow the requirements outlined in the SWMMEW.
+As the Project design advances, the post-construction stormwater management should be reviewed in further detail with the County Engineer.
+The following requirements will be met for the Project: Ecology Stormwater quantity control will be provided so that proposed conditions peak runoff rates and volumes must be equal to or less than existing conditions.
+The 2-year, 10-year, 25-year, and 100-year 24-hour stormwater events must meet these requirements.
+The aim of Core Element #5 of the SWMMEW is to treat at minimum 90 percent of runoff from pollution-generating impervious surfaces (PGIS).
+A surface is considered a PGIS if it is being regularly used by vehicles.
+Since the access roads on the Project site are primarily for O&M, it is assumed that this Project is exempt from the Core Element #5 requirements.

-Water quality will be addressed using the Full Dispersion BMP (SWMMEW, Table 6.10).
+1 Water quality will be addressed using the Full Dispersion BMP (SWMMEW, Table 6.10).
 Proposed culverts and low water crossings will be sized for the 10-year 24-hour stormwater event.
 Best Management Practices - Stormwater The ESCP and SWPPPs (both for construction and operation) will address stormwater runoff, flooding, and erosion to ensure compliance with state and federal water quality standards.
 The ESCP will include BMPs such as the appropriate use of silt fencing to avoid or eliminate runoff of contaminants.
 The SWPPPs will include BMPs from Ecology's Stormwater Management Manual for Eastern Washington (Ecology 2019).
 The Applicant will prepare and submit a Vegetation and Weed Management Plan to EFSEC prior to construction.
 The plan will be implemented to revegetate temporarily impacted areas and minimize erosion.
-Ecology nemporary basins and erosion control measures will be implemented during construction to protect existing discharge locations.
+Temporary basins and erosion control measures will be implemented during construction to protect existing discharge locations.
 Permanent basins will be provided at each discharge location that has an increase in runoff due to the proposed development in critical discharge locations.
 Each basin will have a minimum depth of 3.5 feet, a length-to-width ratio of 3:1 to 6:1, and a pond riser outlet structure to provide treatment per State of Washington requirements.
-These basin locations are shown in Exhibit 5 of Attachment J.
+These basin locations are shown in Exhibit 5 of Attachment J. Ecology

-Pre pro to a spil eventative ocedures avoid Ils Substantial quantities of oils, fuels, and other potential contaminants are not expected to be stored on-site during construction or operation.
-The Applicant will prepare a Construction Phase SPCC Plan, consistent with requirements of 40 CFR Part 112, to prevent spills during construction and to identify measures to expedite the response to a release if one were to occur.
-Preventative procedures and rapid response measures will address and prevent potential water quality NA measures to expedite the response to a release if one were to occur.
-Preventative procedures and rapid response measures will address and prevent potential water quality issues.
-The Applicant will also prepare an Operations Phase SPCC Plan in consultation with Ecology and pursuant to the requirements of CFR Part 112, Sections 311 and 402 of the Clean Water Act, Section 402 (a)(1) of the Federal Water Pollution Control Act, and RCW 90.48.080.
+Preventative Substantial quantities of oils, fuels, and other NA

+procedures potential contaminants are not expected to be

+to avoid stored on-site during construction or operation.

+spills The Applicant will prepare a Construction

+• Phase SPCC Plan, consistent with

+requirements of 40 CFR Part 112, to prevent

+spills during construction and to identify

+measures to expedite the response to a

+release if one were to occur.
+Preventative

+procedures and rapid response measures will

+address and prevent potential water quality

+issues.
+The Applicant will also prepare an

+Operations Phase SPCC Plan in consultation

+with Ecology and pursuant to the requirements

+of CFR Part 112, Sections 311 and 402 of the

+Clean Water Act, Section 402 (a)(1) of the

+Federal Water Pollution Control Act, and RCW

+90.48.080.